Eloquent: A More Robust Transmission Scheme for LLM Token Streaming: Design

-\tightsubsection{Specific Workflow} We provide the pseudo-code for \name scheme in algorithm \ref{alg:sender} and algorithm \ref{alg:receiver}.
+We provide the pseudo-code for \name scheme in algorithm \ref{alg:sender} and algorithm \ref{alg:receiver}.
 The core logic of the sender is to maintain a unacked token buffer that contains the all tokens that were sent but have not received ACK.
-Every time a new token is generated and to be sent, we visit this buffer to put as many unacked tokens as maximal size allows into the packet with the new token to prepare for the rendering of new token.
+Every time a new token is generated, we visit this buffer to put as many unacked tokens as maximal size allows into the packet with the new token to prepare for the rendering of new token.
 The receiver follows a simpler logic.
 After receiving a packet, it extracts the tokens inside, renders the tokens if all previous tokens have arrived, and sends back ACKs to the sender.
-This scheme works over RTP protocol\cite{rtp}, since we allow sent data to never arrive at client side.
+This scheme could be implemented inside RTP~\cite{rtp} or QUIC~\cite{rfc9000}, since we allow sent data to never arrive at client side.